ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 * Lower priority to review.
 People generally review the easier things first, what would you review first a PR with one file, or five?

 FIXME, should we tell people to only raise one at a time, or (say) 5 PRs at once?

-As with your first PR, please don't "squash" updates to GitHub as it makes the reviewers (and submitters) life a lot harder.

 Finally